 I’m interested in racing on the track, how do I get into it?

 The best way to start is by attending SATURDAY AM BEGINNER SESSIONS.
-These are every Saturday morning at 8:30 a.m.
-You may rent bikes and will receive basic track instruction. $5 track usage fee, plus $5 to rent a fixed gear track bike if you don’t have one.
+These are every Saturday morning at 8:00 a.m.
+You may rent bikes and will receive basic track instruction.

 I am a Cat P/1/2 on the road.
 Do I need to start as a Cat 5 on the track?